Dymnix/pokeemerald-speedchoice/README.md

 This is a version of the Pokemon Emerald Speedchoice by Revo (https://github.com/ProjectRevoTPP/pokeemerald-speedchoice) that will be compatible with the Pokemon Emerald Full Item Randomizer once finished.

+This project is currently active and ongoing as of 10/21/2021.

 * [Original decompilation by pret](https://github.com/pret/pokeemerald)

 It builds the following ROM: